How to Plan the Best Trip to the Yasawa Islands, Fiji

 - Hike to a secluded sunset spot

-- Discover the Yasawa Islands on a wedding or adult-only cruise.
+- Discover the Yasawa Islands on a wedding or adults-only cruise.

-So make your special time away together truly special with these 10 Romantic Activities in the Yasawa Islands for Couples.
-Plus, check out the 10 Wedding Venues in the Yasawa Islands.
+So make your special time away together truly special with these 10 Most Romantic Things to Do in the Yasawa Islands for Couples.
+Plus, check out the 10 Wedding Venues in the Yasawa Islands and 7 Wedding Packages in the Yasawa Islands.

 Whether you’re seeking a base for a romantic getaway, renewing your vows or starting the rest of your lives together, we list your best options in our 10 Wedding & Honeymoon Resorts in the Yasawa Islands.